fscm/docker-jupyter/README.md

 If needed the Jupyter application can be stoped and later started again (as long as the command used to perform the initial start was as indicated before).

-To stop the application use the following command:
+To stop the container use the following command:

 ```
-docker stop CONTAINER_ID
+docker container stop CONTAINER_ID
 ```

-To start the application again use the following command:
+To start the server again use the following command:

 ```
-docker start CONTAINER_ID
+docker container start CONTAINER_ID
 ```

-### Jupyter Application Status
+### Jupyter Status

 The Jupyter application status can be check by looking at the Jupyter application output data using the docker command: